Mujeeba-Noor12/PromptVerse-AI-Prompt-Sharing-App/README.md

 - MongoDB for the flexible database
 - Express.js for the robust backend framework

-## 📞 Support

-If you have any questions or need help with the project, please open an issue on GitHub or contact the development team.

----

 **PromptVerse** - Share, discover, and use amazing AI prompts! 🚀